dadoonet/s0501-basic-search/README.md

 ## Closure

 Thank you for watching.
-Tomorrow we will be covering one of the key component of text search which is analysis process.
+Tomorrow we will be covering one of the key component of text search which is the **analysis** process.
 Join us at the same hour of the day!
 Bye!